hackosphere/hackosphere.in/README.md

 # hackosphere.in
-all in one business project under hackosphere.org
+all IN one business project under hackosphere.org